CSGJusticeCenter/avparolenetlify/README.md

 # File Descriptions

 **R/:**
+- run.R: Runs all R code and automates the creation of Quarto documents for rendering.
+Use this R file for general instructions for how to run all code and generate the website.
 - config.R: Centralized configuration file where you define file paths, global settings, and parameters that are used throughout the project.
 This makes it easy to change settings without modifying